fernandoviton/d20-create/README.md

 # d20-create

-An electron app for creating and managing d20 characters
+An app for creating and managing d20 characters

 ## Installation